Frequently asked questions about HSBC InvestDirect

 What other account currencies can you use?

-You can set up multiple foreign currency accounts, up to 10 currencies.
+You can set up multiple foreign currency accounts.
 This helps you reduce exchange rate losses due to currency fluctuations.

 Other account currency options: